Gastrointestinal duplications may occur anywhere from the mouth to the anus.

 |Percent of Total ||1% ||20% ||5% ||7% ||3% ||45% ||14% ||4% || |

 Multiple theories exist as to the embryologic cause of duplications.
 None of these theories can completely explain all types and their associated anomalies.
-It is possible that some combination of these theories ...
+It is possible that some combination of these theories is correct or ...